ShakedZrihen/data-pipeline-course/assignments/srcond-class-assignment-dockers/README.md

 ## Class assignment - Dockerizing the API

-As an engineer, we want to be able to run out API as a docker
+As an engineer, we want to be able to run our API as a docker

 ### Requirement

-Create a Dockerfile to containerize your FastAPI server.
+Create a Dockerfile to containerize your FastAPI server lambda.
 Build and run your Docker container locally.

 > **_NOTE:_**  Please try to avoid using `github copilot` and `chat-gpt` for this task 😇